joshhartmann11/BlackBoxOptimization/README.md

 ## Gradient Descent
 Just a classic gradient descent method, using derivatives found through function evaluation and implemented with Adam to speed things up.

+## Shuffled Complex Evolution
+Starts by generating random input parameters.
+The sample is then split into complexes where the parameters are evolved.
+The samples are then brought together and re-split into new complexes where the process continues.